lakshya-05/Weather-App/README.md

 - requests: For making HTTP requests to the API.
 - os: For accessing environment variables.
 - tkinter: For GUI.
+- pillow: Loads, resizes, and displays images in Tkinter.

 ### Units:
-The temperature is displayed in Fahrenheit.
+The temperature is displayed in Celsius.

 ### Use Cases:
 - Quick weather checks for a user's current location or a location they plan to visit.